dpb587/boshua/README.md

 ##### Web UI

-The `/ui/` endpoint can be used for hosting simple HTML pages.
+The `/ui/` endpoint can be used for hosting simple HTML pages which may use the API.

 ##### GraphQL API

 The `/api/v2/graphql` endpoint provides a GraphQL API with query and mutation support.

-*This API has further changes pending; it is not stable.*

 ###### Query: `release`